CyrusKashef/BK_Randomizer/README.txt

 ##### Notes, Blue Eggs, Red Feathers, & Gold Feathers
 * Randomize: Based on the number of notes needed to complete the game, the odds of a note appearing will be adjusted.
 Adds another dropdown to have the exact number of notes or have 1.1 times more than required.
 * All Notes: All eggs and feathers become notes.
 Brentildas are replaced with egg and feather refills.
 The refill at that Brentilda location is random.
+* Allow Save & Quit/Resets: Allows the player to Save & Quit/Reset without affecting the note score totals by limiting the worlds to a possible 127 notes maximum.
+Read "Note Limit Warning" for more details.
 * Scaling Note Doors: Depending on how many notes you set the 810 Note Door Value to, the number of notes needed per proceeding door will be increased/decreased accordingly.
 * Final Note Door Only: Removes all note doors proceeding the 810 Note Door, and sets the value of the 810 Note Door to the desired value.
 A random value can be chosen by clicking the Note button.
 * Item Carrying Capacity: Sets the number of each item the player can carry before and after visiting Cheato between 0 and 255, inclusively.